Is Gadkari in PM race? All these are khyali pulao' and nothing else, says Rajnath

 "We made it clear in our manifesto that if we come to power again then Article 35A will be abrogated.
 No question of two presidents and prime ministers in India," he told news agency ANI.

-NC vice-president Omar Abdullah had earlier said that his party would not allow any attacks on JK's special status and would seek restoration of terms of accession of the state, including the provision for 'Sadr-e-Riyasat' (president) and prime minister posts.
+NC vice-president Omar Abdullah had earlier said that his party would not allow any attacks on J&K's special status and would seek restoration of terms of accession of the state, including the provision for 'Sadr-e-Riyasat' (president) and prime minister posts.
 Another J&K regional party, the PDP, had said the centre will have to re-negotiate the terms and conditions if it scraps article 370 from the state.
 PDP chief and former chief minister Mehboob Mufti had said that J&K had joined India on some conditions and if those conditions are removed, then the people of the state will have to think again whether to stay with India or not.

 While speaking on Kashmiri students studying in different parts of India, and reports on attacks on them in the aftermath of Pulwama terrorist attack, the Home Minister said that safety of Kashmiris living in any part of India is responsibility of all citizens.